Anatomic Pathology; Clinical Pathology

 My interest in pathology dates back to my Medical school years.
 However it was not until I had spent some time in Internal Medicine and clinical Hematology / oncology that I realized that I wanted to pursue a career in pathology.
 As a pathologist my interest and training is broad based in both clinical and anatomic pathology, however my fellowship in Oncologic surgical pathology from Roswell Park Cancer Institute steered me towards that path.
 Ever since I started working in Veterans Affairs Medical Center in Buffalo New York, I noticed the increasing incidence of HPV related head and neck squamous cell carcinomas and that sparked a curiosity to understand the mechanism of disease and why HPV is slowly replacing smoking as the predominant causative agent in the pathogenesis of squamous cell carcinoma especially in the Head and Neck region and what are the prognostic implications of its prevalence to the disease.
 This has thus become my research interest.
 In addition to oncologic surgical pathology, I am also interested in Hematology.
 Fortunately working at VAMC provides me with ample opportunity to continue to polish and improve my skills in diagnostic Hematology and also acquire additional skills in the form of flow cytometric evaluation and diagnostic molecular pathology, with the support of my colleagues who have unique expertise in these fields.
 The kind of clinical material that we evaluate here every day is also very challenging and the opportunity for growth provided, very gratifying.

-Experiments focus on the dynamics of microtubule assembly in spindles during the process of meiosis using live imaging of labeled microtubules.
+Current experiments focus on the dynamics of microtubule assembly in spindles during the process of meiosis using live imaging of fluorescent labeled microtubules.
 We utilize cranefly spermatocytes isolated into acute cultures containing cells at various stages of cell division that can be studied for several hours.
 Microtubule dynamics are studied by the technique of fluorescent speckle imaging whereby spermatocytes are injected with low concentrations of fluorescent-labeled tubulin that incorporates into microtubules at low density.
 This creates a patterned, discontinuous labeling of microtubules that enables quantification of the rates and sites of assembly.
 We currently are testing the role of tension as a modulator of microtubule polymerization during anaphase.
 Chromosome kinetochores exert dragging forces on attached microtubule ends favoring microtubule assembly as chromosomes move from spindle equator to spindle poles.
 However, microtubule disassembly is induced when dragging forces are eliminated by laser ablation of attached chromosomes.
 These observations may reveal some of the self-organizing mechanisms that control the orderly separation of chromosomes during cell division.
+In previous experiments, we studied cytoskeletal changes in neuronal growth cones as they navigated through their environment.
+Reorganization of actin filaments and microtubules was visualized using fluorescent cytoskeletal analogs in neuronal cultures.
+Dynamic flow of actin filaments in growth cone lamellipodia and their effect on microtubule extension into growth cones was studied to understand the basis of growth cone turning.

 Anatomic Pathology; Clinical Pathology; Pediatric Pathology